LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 components happen to define the same message term (e.g. ``banner``).
 Users should choose and use a unique name for a component, which usually is the name of the component itself.
 For example, all messages from the ``lgtunit`` tool use ``lgtunit`` for the component argument.
+The compiler and runtime are interpreted as a single component designated as ``core``.

 The third argument of ``print_message/3`` is the message itself, represented by a term.
 In the above example, the message term is ``banner``.
 Using a term to represent a message instead of a string with the message text itself have significant advantages.
-Notably, it simplifies machine-processing, and allows using a compound term for easy parameterization of the message text.
+Notably, it allows using a compound term for easy parameterization of the message text and simplifies machine-processing, localization of applications, and message interception.
 For example:

 .. code-block:: text